FLAME RESISTANT CLOTHING SAVES LIVES

 2. Or, they create too much available inventory in order to meet the required shipping timetable, which in turn creates significant liability to both them and their customer, especially if demand decreases for any reason.

-In addition to our forecasting strategy mentioned above, we own all elements of manufacturing for the majority of work apparel we would supply all the distribution, cutting cost and time considerably.
-With our Del Rio, Texas, distribution center just two miles from our manufacturing plant in Acuña, Mexico, we can ship an item the same day it is produced in urgent situations.
+In addition to our forecasting strategy mentioned above, we own all elements of manufacturing for the majority of work apparel.
+With our distribution center in Del Rio, Texas, located just two miles from our manufacturing plant in Acuña, Mexico, we not only cut cost and time overall, but we are able to ship items produced on the same day for emergency situations.
 We also carry the advantages of dexterity and customization to client needs—from custom sizing to modified production schedules to accommodate a sudden hiring surge.

 of industrial uniforms.